siakaramalegos/eleventy-demo/src/index.md

 This site rocks.

-Let's add a layout and some stylez next.
+Yay layout and stylez!

+Let's write a blog so my fans can know what I think.